Chose among 3 designs! These signs (and our eco-baby) evolved into Green Team signs and other items; see here for those.

 The image of the baby in a gas mask, the Don’t Spray Me! logo, popped up memorablyall over West Chester in 2016.
 “Gas Mask Baby,” just like a real infant, cannot be ignored.
 Signs picturing him with our web address attracted lots of attention and brought the importance of getting rid of mosquitoes without spraying to the attention of the community.

-N.b. displaying a sign unfortunately does not protect you against being sprayed.
-The County has said that it will not spray the frontage of properties with registered hypersensitive individuals, but depending how big the property is, that can be helpful or not.
-Although the County does not pay attention to Don’t Spray Me! signs as far as the actual spraying route goes, it and elected officials need to know your opinion through your signs (and letters, etc.)!
+Displaying a sign unfortunately does not protect you against being sprayed.
+The County has said, in the past at least, that it will not spray the frontage of properties with registered hypersensitive individuals, but depending how big the property is, that can be helpful or not.
+Although the County does not pay attention to Don’t Spray Me! signs as far as the actual spraying route goes, elected officials and staff need to know your opinion through your signs (and letters, etc.)!

 Here are some photos of houses in the Borough where the 2016 babies found happy homes to project their message: